apache/spark/docs/sql-programming-guide.md

 bin/spark-shell --driver-class-path postgresql-9.4.1207.jar --jars postgresql-9.4.1207.jar
 {% endhighlight %}

-Tables from the remote database can be loaded as a DataFrame or Spark SQL Temporary view using the Data Sources API.
+Tables from the remote database can be loaded as a DataFrame or Spark SQL temporary view using the Data Sources API.
 Users can specify the JDBC connection properties in the data source options.
 <code>user</code> and <code>password</code> are normally provided as connection properties for
 logging into the data sources.
 In addition to the connection properties, Spark also supports